lamarmeigs/hangman/README.md

 3. Random selection from an alphabet composed of only the unique letters in words of the appropriate length
 4. As above, but limit the potential word matches and re-derive the alphabet after each guess
 5. ~(Pending) As above, but with a last-ditch guess~
-6. (Pending) Prioritize guessing letters that occur more frequently in the words of appropriate length
+6. Prioritize guessing letters that occur more frequently in the words of appropriate length
 7. (Pending) Use Markov chains to guess letters that are most likely to occur after a found match
 8. (Pending) Hire a statistician; implement whatever they want
 9. (Pending) ?